 3.1.
-Click on the "+" sign in the blue circle at the top of the left TABLES column(in the orange rectangle in the screenshot below)
+Click on the "+" sign in the blue circle at the top of the left TABLES column(in the orange rectangle in the screenshot below).

 3.2.
-Drag or click to select your tsv file
+Drag or click to select your TSV file.

 3.3.
-Click the "upload" button
+Click the "upload" button.

 Once you've uploaded a load file to your workspace, you should see your data right away.
 Click on the link (table name) to expand the table.
-A sample table with one sample (AH_spit) and one column of metadata (links to FASTQ files) would look like this:
+A sample table with only one sample and one column of metadata (links to FASTQ files) would look like this: